compare absorption rates of Aquamin plant calcium vs rock-based calcium

 | Source | Red marine algae (Lithothamnion species) | Limestone or oyster shell deposits |

-| Absorption Support | Natural mineral matrix may aid uptake | Requires stomach acid; best taken with food |
+| Absorption Support | Natural mineral matrix may play a role in calcium absorption | Is broken down with the help of stomach acid; often taken with food |

-| Research Findings | Studies suggest support for bone density and structure | Established calcium source with extensive use history |
+| Research Findings | Has been studied for its role in bone density and structure | Established calcium source with extensive use history |

 Frequently Asked Questions